-I definitely love my veggies grilled: Grilled Beets, Grilled Asparagus, and now: Grilled Zucchini!
+I definitely love my veggies grilled: Grilled Beets, Grilled Asparagus, even Grilled Stuffed Tomatoes, and now: Grilled Zucchini!
 Zucchini is great because it’s so plentiful during the summer, and frankly, it’s our fault if we can’t find different ways to cook it.
 As you may know, I prefer to grill on a hot summer day rather than heat up the house.
 And this grilling method has the added “ingredient” of simplicity.
 As long as the grill is fired up for the main course, why not use it for side dishes, too, right?
 And don’t mistake this for a one-note dish.
-Later, I will give

 I’m just gonna say it: I love beets!
 Always have.
 I was raised on a farm and we grew beets so I understood the yumminess of fresh vegetables straight from the garden.
 Cook ‘em up, slather in butter — all good!
 Then came a new way to enjoy my fav veggie: Beet salad.
 So, of course, I was first in line!
 What’s in a name?
 In the US (and Canada), we refer to this yummy vegetable as a “beet.”
 But in many other parts of the world, it is called a “beetroot.”
 (Wikipedia) That’s somewhat more descriptive since the vegetable